Hub

 type | Yes | One of hub, satellite, mobile, sensor |

-host | No | LAN IP address. null if not on the haus network or DHCP. |
+host | No | LAN IP address.
+Empty string ("") if off the haus network or DHCP-assigned. |

 tailscale_ip | Yes | Stable Tailscale IP for cross-network access |